nauam/Courses/docs/administration/security/authentication.md

 : Object class for role, default "groupOfUniqueNames".

 `rolePrefix`
-: Prefix string to remove from role names before returning to the application, e.g. "qwcontrol\_".
+: Prefix string to remove from role names before returning to the application, e.g. "rundeck\_".

 `cacheDurationMillis`
 : Duration that authorization should be cached, in milliseconds.
 Default "0".
 A value of "0" indicates no caching should be used.